Jamstack is not the same thing as WordPress

-Wordpress and Jamstack are not the same thing, architecturally or pragmatically.
+WordPress and Jamstack are not the same things, architecturally or pragmatically.
 This can cause confusion if you're used to building websites the old way.

 Wordpress is a platform for building websites.
 Jamstack is an architecture for building websites.

-As Wordpress is essentially, a blogging platform, it's fairly quick to set it up for a basic website.
+As WordPress is a blogging platform, it's fairly quick to set it up for a basic website.
 However, as more features and functions get added, costs quickly ramp up due to Wordpress's poor ability to scale

-Jamstack delivers static files which are pre built and optimized before users even load them.
+Jamstack delivers static files that are pre-built and optimized before users even load them.

 Wordpress started out as a blogging platform and it's a very poor choice for any serious content management for obvious reasons.

-With Jamstack, we're using Static Site Generators to build static files which are already built and ready before users want to view them.
-This increases website performance, security and reduces hosting costs significantly.
+With Jamstack, we're using Static Site Generators to build static files that are already built and ready before users want to view them.
+This increases website performance, security, and reduces hosting costs significantly.

-As static files already exist when users request we can serve millions of users concurrently without ever having to worry about crashing web servers.
+Static files already exist when we fetch them.
+We can serve millions of users concurrently without ever having to worry about crashing web servers.

 Jamstack does not have a backend.
 Everything we do with Jamstack is done directly in the browser through a set of APIs which eliminates the need for a web server.
 You can't crash a server if you don't have one.